J-A-St/heat_exchanger_calculation/README.md

    See the License for the specific language governing permissions and limitations under the License.

-## Description
+## Description HeatExchanger

-HeatExchanger class: Framework to calculate the outlet temperatures, the logarithmic temperature difference, the overall heat transfer coefficient and the needed area for a counter-current heat exchanger.
+Framework to calculate the outlet temperatures, the logarithmic temperature difference, the overall heat transfer coefficient and the needed area for a counter-current heat exchanger.

 Input:
 * Inlet temperatures (°C)